 Olympic Super Heavyweight Champion Anthony Joshua of Great Britain (Photo: AIBA /Caroline Quinn)

 The first final was the Flyweight (52kg) showdown between the Cuban rising star Robeisy Ramirez Carrazana and 2009 AIBA World Championships silver medallist Tugstsogt Nyambayar of Mongolia.
 As expected, the first round began at a frenetic pace with the supremely talented Ramirez Carrazana looking to make his speed and agility count in the opening exchanges Even though the 30-year-old Mongol was throwing some good straights and jabbing well, it was the teenage Cuban southpaw who took the first round 6:5.
+The scenario was repeated in round two as Nyambayar tried to dictate and use his power, but found himself expertly countered by the electric Cuban time and time again.
+A big right though ensured the Mongol drew the round 4:4.
+A sensational final round saw both boxers throw a huge number of quality shots, both taking turns being the aggressor.
+It was the 18-year-old Ramirez Carrazana though who scored heavily with some sublime hooks in the closing stages to triumph 17:14.
+There was absolute elation from the Cuban as he was declared the winner.

 “It was a difficult fight.
 I am extremely happy.
 My opening was very aggressive.
 I am 18 years old and I am already an Olympic champion.
 I am becoming part of my country’s history along with past Cuban champions”.
 On his future, he said, “I am going to carry on training hard.
 But for now I am looking forward to seeing my family again after being away from Cuba for so long”.